eclipse-velocitas/velocitas-docs/content/en/docs/about/use_cases/seat_adjuster/_index.md

   Provides option to request a new seat position and to publish the current seat position
 ---

-Imagine a car sharing company that wants to offer its customers the functionality that the driver seat automatically moves to the right position, when the driver enters the rented car.
-The car sharing company knows the driver and has stored the preferred seat position of the driver in its driver profile.
-The car gets unlocked by the driver and a request for the preferred seat position of the driver will be sent to the vehicle.
-That's where your implementation starts.
+In the scenario of a car sharing company, the goal is to provide the functionality of automatically adjusting the driver's seat position based on their preferred settings stored in their profile.
+When the driver unlocks the car, a request is sent to the vehicle to retrieve the preferred seat position.
+This is where your implementation begins.

-The _Seat Adjuster Vehicle App_ receives the seat position as an MQTT message and triggers a seat adjustment command of the _Seat Service_ that changes the seat position.
-Of course, the driver of a rented car would like the position, that he may have set himself, to be saved by the car sharing company and used for the next trip.
-As a result, the _Seat Adjuster Vehicle App_ subscribes to the seat position and receives the new seat position from the _Data Broker_ that streams the data from the _Seat Service_.
+The _Seat Adjuster Vehicle App_ receives a MQTT message containing the seat position, which then triggers a seat adjustment command through the _Seat Service_ to change the seat position.
+Additionally, to ensure convenience for future trips, the car sharing company saves the driver's preferred seat position and utilizes it accordingly. _The Seat Adjuster Vehicle App_ subscribes to the seat position, receiving updates from the _Data Broker_, which streams data from the _Seat Service_.

 ## Requesting new seat position